pic pic

 0.6000000000000001

 By instructing the compiler to ignore the non-associativity of floating-point arithmetic, SIMD instructions can optimize performance by reordering terms.
-However, this approach assumes that the operations do not rely on a specific order of operations.
-Fortunately, this assumption rarely causes issues in scientific applications, as they typically involve mathematical models that inherently assume real number properties from the outset.
+However, this approach assumes that the operations don't rely on a specific order of operations.